Pennsylvania Scottish Rite

 Dear Brethren,

-Please stay healthy, keep following the directions of your Local, State and Federal Government and “MAY GOD HOLD YOU IN THE PALM OF HIS HANDS”.
+Please stay healthy, and “MAY GOD HOLD YOU IN THE PALM OF HIS HANDS”.

 Respectfully and fraternally,